nuvu-k/pixel-art-generator/README.md

-# pixel-art-generator
+# Pixel Art Generator

-Simple webpage for grid generation for pixel art
+This project is a part of a set mini projects i create for learning programming.
+It has a simple webpage that generates a grid and allows pixel art on the grid.